tcnksm/deeeet.com/content/posts/practices-for-better-terraform-module.md

 # On Upgrading

 Upgrading is one of the most critical tasks of long-developing software.
 But, at the same time, it’s also the most bothering task.
-This is also true for the Terraform module, especially which is for the general purpose and widely used…
+This is also true for the Terraform module, especially which is for the general purpose and widely used...
+It's been huge problem for our Terraform module, too.

 Since normally new features are added to the latest version, if you want your users to use the feature, you need to ask them to upgrade it.
 To make it works, upgrading must be easy as possible and less cost to users.